ropensci/gendercoder/README.md

 #> 6    female  67
 #> 7      enby  83
 ```

-Individuals have provided gender in a range of inconsistent formats.

 Running the `genderRecode()` function will take the inputed dataset,
 match freetext gender responses to the dictionary, create a new column